VictorGavo/YT-Transcriber/README.md

 3. Generate summaries and highlights
 4. Create formatted notes in your Obsidian vault
 5. Log all activities to `youtube_monitor.log`

+### Handling YouTube Bot Detection

+If you encounter "Sign in to confirm you're not a bot" errors:
+1. First try running the script without authentication - it will use your Chrome browser cookies
+2. If that doesn't work, add your YouTube credentials to `.env`
+3. If you still have issues, try:
+   - Reducing the frequency of video downloads
+   - Using a VPN
+   - Ensuring you're not running multiple instances of the script

 ## Scheduling